-Presentation folders give businesses a nice way to professionally present information and documents.
-In addition, because they are card stock, they help to protect other marketing collateral so it holds up over time.
+Presentation folders give businesses a professional way to present information and documents.
+Plus, because they are card stock, they help to protect other marketing collateral.
 Folders make your brand look more credible to external and internal stakeholders.
-For example, while you can use presentation folders for client presentations and proposals, they can also be used to house new hire welcome materials.
+For example, you can use presentation folders for client presentations and proposals, or for new hire welcome materials.

 Best for: Drawing attention to a storefront, which builds brand awareness, sales, and referrals

-Business banners and signs are effective at putting the spotlight on something particular, such as upcoming event, the daily specials, or a new product or sale item.
-Banners and business signs can be used in a number of ways, from promoting a new service to existing customers using a banner in your store or attracting new ones with public signage.
+Business signs and banners are effective at putting the spotlight on something particular, such as an upcoming event, daily specials, or a new product or sale item.
+They can be used in a number of ways, from promoting a new service to existing customers using a banner in your store or attracting new ones with public signage.

 Best for: A variety of purposes, such as branding, marketing, advertising, and promotions

-Stickers are among the most affordable and versatile marketing tools for small businesses, but one that’s often overlooked.
-They can be used in a variety of ways, from promotional items that are distributed to customers for free to easily customizable packaging.
+While often overlooked, stickers are among the most affordable and versatile marketing tools for small businesses.
+They can be used in various ways, from business promotional materials distributed to customers, to branded packaging.

-Branded apparel is a great marketing tool that can be used in various ways.
-It’s perfect for employee clothing and is often distributed to celebrate business milestones, holiday gifts, company events, or for general brand awareness.
-Branded apparel can also make a great thank-you gift for loyal customers or your vendors and suppliers, and when they wear it out in public, they are effectively endorsing your brand, creating word-of-mouth marketing.
+Branded apparel is a great marketing tool that can be used in many ways.
+They’re perfect for employee clothing and are often distributed to celebrate business milestones, holiday gifts, company events, or for general brand awareness.
+Branded apparel can also make a great thank-you gift for loyal customers or your vendors and suppliers, and when they wear it out in public, they effectively endorse your brand, creating word-of-mouth marketing.

 How to Create Effective Marketing Materials on a Budget

 Creating effective marketing materials doesn’t have to be expensive.
-There are many ways to make high-quality marketing materials affordably, even on a small budget.
+There are many ways to make high-quality marketing materials without breaking the bank.
 Here are some ways to kick-start the design of your brand’s marketing collateral:

 - Hire a freelancer: If you don’t have the time or know-how to create professional-looking marketing materials, hire a freelance designer.
 On Fiverr, you can connect with freelance web designers and graphic artists and get marketing materials created for as little as $5, depending on the type of collateral you need.

-- Use free design tools: With VistaPrint, you can take most any type of print marketing material from design all the way through template editing to printing and shipping (or mailing, as in the case of postcards).
-Canva and VistaCreate both offer online design and editing tools you can use to translate your design vision through to a print-ready design.
+- Use free design tools: With VistaPrint, you can take almost any type of print marketing material from design all the way through template editing to printing and shipping (or mailing, as in the case of postcards).
+Canva also offers free online design and editing tools you can use to translate your design vision through to a print-ready design.

 Frequently Asked Questions (FAQs)

-Effective marketing materials include those that work to help you meet your marketing and sales objectives.
-They come in many forms, from business cards and flyers to stickers and apparel, and digital collateral like a website, Google Business Profile, and social media marketing.
+The most effective marketing materials for small businesses are those that work to help you meet your marketing and sales objectives.
+They come in many forms, from business cards and flyers to stickers and apparel and digital collateral like a website, Google Business Profile, and social media marketing.
 Each offers unique opportunities to connect with customers, build relationships, and provide a significant return on investment.